-Naturalization is the process by which an a person born outside the United States becomes a citizen of the United States.
-These records can provide a wealth of information to family historians.
-Information varies by year but can include a person’s birth date and location, occupation, immigration year, marital status and spouse information, witnesses’ names and addresses, and more.
+Naturalization is the process by which a person born outside the United States becomes an American citizen.
+Citizenship records can provide a wealth of information to family historians.
+The amount of information varies by year, but can include the date and location of a person’s birth, occupation, immigration year, marital status and spouse information, the names and addresses of the people who witnessed the naturalization ceremony and more.

-You can help make naturalization records available online at Michiganology by indexing.
-The naturalization records need to be index so that they will be searchable by name.
+You can help make naturalization records available online at Michiganology.org. by participating in our indexing project.
+The naturalization records need to be indexed so that they will be searchable by name.

 Widows and children of an alien who died before fulfilling the naturalization process were granted citizenship.